Em0ti0nlessElder/youView/README.md

 2. Click on youView.html.
 This should download a file.

-3. Click on the 3 dots on the top right of your screen, open bookmarks, and click on bookmarks manager.
+3. Click on the 3 dots on the top right of your screen, open Bookmarks, and click on Bookmark manager.

-4. On bookmark manager, click on the 3 dots on the top right and click import bookmarks.
+4. On Bookmark manager, click on the 3 dots on the top right and click Import bookmarks.

 5. Select youView.html from your files.
 This will import the unblocker.